dogmoneyswap/awesome-dogechain/CONTRIBUTING.md

 In an effort to keep this list maintainable, the idea is to be somewhat picky about what is added, without being a snob.
-The **guiding metric should be end-user adoption** and not one's personal opinions about bitcoin.
+The **guiding metric should be end-user adoption** and not one's personal opinions about DogeChain.

-All the projects and links use Bitcoin Cash, some do so while supporting other currencies, which is awesome.
+All the projects and links use DogeChain, some do so while supporting other currencies, which is awesome.

 # Contribution Guidelines